bjorng/erlang.github.io/_posts/2021-3-16-jam-vs-beam.md

 Here is the BEAM code:

-    %% Ensure that x0 is a tuple of size 4.
-Jump to the label
+    %% Ensure that x0 is a tuple of size 4 and that its first element
-    %% FailLabel if not.
+    %% is the atom 'a'.
+Jump to the label FailLabel if not.
-    is_tagged_tuple FailLabel, x0, 4, 'a'
+    %% is_tagged_tuple FailLabel, x0, 4, 'a'

     %% Ensure that there 5 are words (2 for the list cell, 3 for the
     %% tuple) available on the the heap for term building.
 Otherwise